• Home

 This is such an easy recipe to tweak to your preferences.
 I have used ancho chilli powder because it is one of my favourites.
 If you don’t have this, you can use whatever chilli powder you have.
 Or if it not your thing, leave it out altogether.

 When making this, I really don’t expect you to weigh your cheese out.
 Use as much as you like!
-I have learnt that reduced fat cheese doesn’t melt as well as normal cheese so bear that in mind if you want to make a healthy swap!
+I have learnt that reduced fat cheese doesn’t melt as well as normal cheese so bear that in mind if you were thinking of using it.

 These Cheese & Bacon Loaded Fries are really easy to make to cater for a crowd.
 If you are making these for a lot of people you might want to use a baking tray rather than an oven proof dish.
 This would make it a lot easier for people to help themselves.